Silvano315/Animal-Recognition-App-for-Self-Driving-Cars/README.md

 - **ResNet50v2 Base**: The base model was loaded with pre-trained ImageNet weights, with the top layers removed (`include_top=False`).
 - **Global Average Pooling**: Replaces fully connected layers for a more compact representation.
 - **Dense layers**:
-  - 512 units, ReLU activation with L2 regularization (1e-3)
+  - 512 units, ReLU activation
-  - 256 units, ReLU activation with L2 regularization (1e-3)
+  - 256 units, ReLU activation
 - **Output layer**: Single unit with sigmoid activation for binary classification.

 **Optimizer**: Adam (learning rate = 1e-4)
 **Loss Function**: Binary crossentropy
 **Metrics**: Accuracy, Precision

+To manage the learning rate, I used a dynamic approach with the `ReduceLROnPlateau` callback.

 ### Results of Transfer Learning

-The ResNet50v2 model achieved a high validation accuracy (~98%) but slightly lower training accuracy (96-97%), likely due to the heavy regularization and dropout.
+The ResNet50v2 model achieved a high validation/test accuracy, but slightly lower training accuracy, likely due to have completely freezed the ResNet layers.
 Here are the final results:

-- **Validation accuracy**: ~98%
+- **Validation accuracy**: 98,4%
-- **Training accuracy**: ~96-97%
+- **Training accuracy**: 98,2%/98,3%
-- **Test accuracy**: TBD (as the experiment is ongoing)
+- **Test accuracy**: 98,7%

 The discrepancy between training and validation accuracy is likely due to the following factors:
 - Dropout was too aggressive during training, leading to underfitting.